GwenNguyen2604/TravelBookingSystem/README.md

 >
 ```

 3. Choose 1, enter the make, model and year as prompted.
-The script will generate the VIN for you so dont worry about that.
+The script will generate the VIN for you.

-4. It will ask for the image file, give the script the entire path of the file.
-Example below
+4. If you want to include an image file, paste it as a path without quotation marks surrounding the path.
+Example below:

 ``` bash
 Make: Ferrari